T-Rodgers/MoviesForYou/README.md

 # Movies For You
-This application show you movies using the MovieDatabase API.
+This application shows you movies using the MovieDatabase API.
+Sorts Popular Movies by Genre

 ## Designed using the following